MyPureCloud/user-provisioning-scripts-js/docs/introduction.md

 3. Assign the created user a chat group and a security role.
 4. Create a WebRTC phone that will allow the created user account to make outbound calls.

-In addition, to the mechanics involved with calling the API, this developer guide will walk through common development tasks you must think of when working with the Genesys Cloud APIs, including:
+In addition to the mechanics involved with calling the API, this developer guide will walk through common development tasks you must think of when working with the Genesys Cloud APIs, including:

 1. API rate limiting
 2. API fair usage policies